 The Academic Technology walk-in support center, located in Dimond Library, is available to help faculty, staff and students with connecting personal devices to EDUROAM, a secure WiFi network.
 They can also assist with Malware and virus removal and protection, downloading academic software applications, Wildcat email set-up on mobile devices, printing, and more.
 Here you will also find Information Security Resources for Employees.

 Creating a respectful and welcoming environment for all Wildcats to learn, work, live, and interact is a priority at UNH.
 Bias incidents may involve conduct that doesn't violate a law or university policy.
 If you feel you may have experienced bias and need to discuss the incident, please call (603) 862-2930 or fill out an incident report form here.

 The Student Rights, Rules, and Responsibilities (SRRR) is a central document with student policies and our code of conduct.
 Here, you’ll find the SRRR as well as our COVID-19 Community Pledge and Public Health and Safety Guidelines.

 Some friends are not forever: What you thought was a playful comment when you posted it can quickly turn against you if one of your online friends stops being your friend.
 Be thoughtful about the comments and photos you publish - they are forever.
 What you post on one social media site could show up on other sites, or accounts without any action or control on your part.
 Our advice?
 Never post anything you wouldn't want to see on the front page of a newspaper.

 Reporting inappropriate content or abusive behavior

 Unfortunately, online harassment and bullying has become common in our digital lives.
 Those that like to intimidate or harass are also known as trolls.
 We recommend the following actions when dealing with trolls or any unwanted attention:

-REPORT.
-Learn more about the social media platform’s policies and report harassing behavior by clicking the appropriate button below.
+REPORT - Learn more about the social media platform’s policies and report harassing behavior.